ReinBentdal/TFE4152_Design_av_Integrerte_Kretser-prosjekt/README.md

 ## Required software
 In addition to the software provided by Dicex/Ciceda, these programs has to be installed for certain commands to work
 * [NetlistSVG](https://github.com/nturley/netlistsvg) for creating circuit diagrams
+* [pyperclip](https://pypi.org/project/pyperclip/), when cresating scene it is copied to clipboard

 ## Digital
 Navigate to project/verilog.
 To run top module, navigate further to modules/sensor_top/, view makefile for all used commands.